Amazon Prime Video: History

 The service debuted on September 7, 2006, as Amazon Unbox in the United States.
 On September 4, 2008, the service was renamed Amazon Video on Demand.

 As of August 2014 the service is no longer available for downloading purchased instant videos.
-On February 22, 2011, the service rebranded as Amazon Instant Video and added access to 5,000 movies and television shows for Amazon Prime members, including content from Sony Pictures, Warner Bros., PBS, BBC, Magnolia Pictures, IFC Films and National Geographic.
+On February 22, 2011, the service rebranded as Amazon Instant Video and added access to 5,000 movies and television shows for Amazon Prime members, including content from Sony Pictures, Warner Bros.
+Entertainment, PBS, BBC, Magnolia Pictures, IFC Films and National Geographic.
 On February 8, 2012, Amazon signed a deal with Viacom to add shows from MTV, Nickelodeon, Comedy Central, TV Land, VH1, CMT, Spike, BET, and Logo TV to Prime Instant Video.
 On March 14, 2012, Amazon signed a deal with Discovery Communications, Inc. to add shows from Discovery Channel, Science Channel, TLC, Animal Planet, Military Channel and Investigation Discovery to the Prime Instant Video service.
 On May 23, 2012, Amazon partnered with movie studio Paramount Pictures to stream hundreds of movies on the service.
 On June 13, 2012, Amazon announced a deal with Metro-Goldwyn-Mayer to stream movies and television shows on the Prime Instant Video service.
 On July 20, 2012, Amazon announced a deal with Warner Bros.
 Television to stream two shows The West Wing and Fringe exclusively on Prime Instant Video.
 On September 4, 2012, Amazon signed a deal with pay-television channel Epix (now known as MGM+ and since March 2022 owned by Amazon itself) to feature movies on their streaming service, in a move to rival their competitor Netflix.
 On December 17, 2012, Amazon announced a deal with Turner Broadcasting System to stream two shows from TNT, The Closer and Falling Skies.
-In January 2013, Amazon signed a deal with A+E Networks to stream shows from the A&E, The Biography Channel, History Channel and Lifetime networks.
-Then in July 2013, Prime Instant Video began streaming movie titles from Miramax.
-Additionally, in November 2013, Amazon premiered the comedies Alpha House and Betas, which are original series available exclusively online via the Prime Instant Video service.
+In January 2013, Amazon signed a deal with A+E Networks to stream shows from A&E, The Biography Channel, History Channel and Lifetime networks.
+In April 2013, Amazon premiered the comedies Alpha House and Betas, original series available exclusively online via the Prime Instant Video service.
 Amazon offered the first three episodes of both series at once for free, with each subsequent episode released weekly thereafter for Prime members.
+In July 2013, Prime Instant Video began streaming movie titles from Miramax.